-Discussion with staff confirmed that they were aware of the new regional adult safeguarding guidance (Adult Safeguarding Prevention Protection in Partnership, July 2015) and a copy was available for staff within the home.
-Staff were knowledgeable and had a good understanding of adult safeguarding principles.
-They were also aware of their obligations in relation to raising concerns about poor practice and to whistleblowing.
+Discussion with staff confirmed that they were knowledgeable and had a good understanding of adult safeguarding principles.
+They were also aware of their obligations in relation to raising concerns about poor practice and whistleblowing.
 A review of staff training records confirmed that mandatory adult safeguarding training was provided for all staff.